State of Remote Work in 2020

-While in the following sections, we try to propose some solutions to the various challenges of working remotely, a good place to start is to listen to the voices of the many remote workers who are already living this lifestyle.
+While in the following sections, we try to propose some solutions to the various challenges of working remotely, a good place to start is to listen to the voices of the many remote workers who are already living the remote work lifestyle.

-To this end, we reached out to 331 remote workers, who shared their thoughts around a multitude of topics.
+To this end, we reached out to 331 remote workers, who shared their thoughts around a multitude of topics, right from flexible work arrangements in a remote setting to work-life balance.
 This included individuals from companies such as Invision, Scrapinghub, Flexjobs, Doist and Gitlab, as well as independent professionals.

 So, let's delve into what remote workers feel about the various aspects of remote working!

 # Remote workers don't intend to get back to a co-located setting